Koo Jeong A

-Koo Jeong A is a South-Korean born and Paris-based mixed-media and installation artist.
+Koo Jeong A is a South-Korean born mixed-media and installation artist.

 Koo studied at the Ecole des Beaux-Arts in Paris.
-She worked as an artist-in-residence in the Augarten Contemporary in 2002.
+They worked as an artist-in-residence in the Augarten Contemporary in 2002.

-Her work has included still and moving images, sound and scent, found objects, the natural environment, and site-specific installation.
+Their work has included still and moving images, sound and scent, found objects, the natural environment, and site-specific installation.

-The New York Times referred to her work as having diverse influences and themes of childhood longing.
-Art in America called her work "focused", "quiet", and "quirky."
+The New York Times referred to their work as having diverse influences and themes of childhood longing.
+Art in America called their work "focused", "quiet", and "quirky."